xieyangxu/tryAP/README.md

   - `ft2preds` Implements Algorithm 2 in [1].
 Converts a forwarding table to forwarding predicates, each represented by BDD
 - `reachability.py`
   - `judge_query` Computes reachability tree from input port to output port via Deep First Search, see whether the invariant holds or not
-- `main.py` Data structures and implementatin of Atomic Predicates algorithm
+- `main.py` Data structures and implementatin of Atomic Predicates algorithm with update
 - `./traces`